 This event might have also fueled the next story, which some believed that the falls can make a screaming sound reminiscent of some woman either screaming in distress or screaming in a state of joy.

-It wasn’t the case when we were here, but I’d imagine it would be quite a sight (especially for cruises that would be fortunate to see such a phenomenon in context)!
+It wasn’t the case both times I visited the falls, but I’d imagine it would be quite a sight (especially for cruises that would be fortunate to see such a phenomenon in context)!

-For context, Skjolden (at the head of the Luster Fjord or Lustrafjorden) was about 55km (or 1 hour drive) north of Sogndalsfjøra.
-Sogndalsfjøra was about 219km (nearly 4 hours drive with ferry crossings) northeast of Bergen and about 315km (about 5 hours drive) northwest of Oslo.
+For geographical context, Sogndalsfjøra was about 55km (an hour drive) south of Skjolden, 105km (about 90 minutes drive) east of Førde, 139km (over 2 hours drive) south of Stryn, 72km (over 90 minutes drive with a ferry crossing) north of Flåm, 219km (over 4 hours drive with ferry crossings) northeast of Bergen, and about 315km (over 5 hours drive) northwest of Oslo.

 Related Top 10 Lists